bckohan/enum-properties/README.rst

 Enum Properties
 #######################

-Add properties to Python enumeration values in a simple declarative syntax.
+Add properties to Python enumeration values with a simple declarative syntax.
 EnumProperties is a lightweight extension to Python's Enum class.
 Example:

 .. code:: python